With bandits, molten lava and wild animals posing a threat, blisters are the least of your worries on the world’s most dangerous hikes

 Biggest danger: Exposed rock scrambles, shaky chain ladders and bandits

 To add to the dangers, in May 2016, reports surfaced of hikers being attacked and robbed by bandits wielding clubs and accompanied by fierce dogs.
-Judging by the comments in some of the reports, it wasn’t an isolated incident, reinforcing the Drakensberg’s place among the most dangerous hikes in the world.
+Judging by the comments in some of the reports, it wasn’t an isolated incident.